 How is it Diagnosed

-In order to diagnose spondylolysis, the doctors at Southwest Scoliosis Institute begin by carefully reviewing your medical history, after which they will perform a thorough physical exam.
+In order to diagnose spondylolysis, the doctors at Southwest Scoliosis and Spine Institute begin by carefully reviewing your medical history, after which they will perform a thorough physical exam.

 The doctor may perform a one-legged test, which requires patients to stand on one leg and lean back.
 If this causes pain on the standing leg, it indicates spondylolysis on that side.
 Patients may test positive on one side, both, or neither.